Fellwanderer

 Completing the new artwork was an enormous task but worth it

-These new sheets were from a 1980 calendar.
-February of that year was a leap year, which confirmed the date.
-I spotted an article on the calendar by John Halfacre, President of the Atheltic Union at Lancaster University.
-Was John aware, or would he even care, that his name adorned the rear of every single sheet of original artwork for one of Wainwright’s most well-known publications?
+These repurposed sheets, sourced from a 1980 calendar, provided a unique marker.
+The leap year was explicitly noted in February, and the date was confirmed.
+In a curious twist, I came across an article in the calendar attributed to John Halfacre, the President of the Athletic Union at Lancaster University.
+The intriguing question surfaced: Was John Halfacre aware, or would he even care, that his name adorned the back of each sheet of original artwork for one of Wainwright’s most renowned publications?

 The recycled sheets that were used for the new Fellwanderer artwork